AliyunContainerService/pouch/CONTRIBUTING.md

 1. **FORK** Pouch to your repository.
 To make this work, you just need to click the button Fork in right-left of [alibaba/pouch](https://github.com/alibaba/pouch) main page.
 Then you will end up with your repository in `https://github.com/<your-username>/pouch`, in which `your-username` is your GitHub username.

 2. **CLONE** your own repository to develop locally.
 Use `git clone https://github.com/<your-username>/pouch.git` to clone repository to your local machine.
 Then you can create new branches to finish the change you wish to make.
-Branch creation should be read the [Git Flow](#git-flow) part.

 3. **Set Remote** upstream to be https://github.com/alibaba/pouch.git using the following two commands:
 ```